EOEPCA/workshop/07_app_package/docs/alice.md

 }
 ```

-#### Result inspection
+## Result inspection

-If you're running the Hands-on on Binder, you can inspect and plt the results with a Jupyter Notebook.
+The output files are saved in a new directory generated during the `cwltool` execution.
+Inside this directory, you will find:
+* `catalog.json` file
+* `S2A_10TFK_20220524_0_L2A` subdirectory, containing the output TIF water mask (`otsu.tif`) and its related STAC Item
+* `S2B_10TFK_20210713_0_L2A` subdirectory, containing the output TIF water mask (`otsu.tif`) and its related STAC Item

-The results are inspected and visualized with the `visualization.ipynb` notebook on [JupyterLab](../../../../lab) by running all cells.
-This notebook uses pystac to access the geotiffs produced, leafmap to plot the tiles served by a local tile server.
+You can plot the output TIF with the `visualisation.ipynb` Jupyter Notebook.
+This Notebook uses `pystac` to access the geotiffs produced, `leafmap` to plot the tiles served by a local tile server.
+Open the Notebook and run all cells.

-Technically, the notebook parses the results produced looking for the STAC Catalog file `catalog.json` and adds the STAC items' `data` asset on the map.